Equity Through Access: Assistive Technology for Students with Disabilities

 To date, the marginalization of Assistive Technology (AT) in assessment and instruction has created consistent low performance.
 The result is that the academic achievement of students with disabilities has been seriously suppressed.
-While tests have built in universal supports, students with disabilities are still facing significant barriers to use of AT.
-Every Student Succeeds Act (ESSA) is now in effect and significant changes need to be made prior to testing for the 2017-2018 school year.
+While tests have built-in universal supports, students with disabilities are still facing significant barriers to use of AT.
+Every Student Succeeds Act (ESSA) is now in effect and significant changes need to be made around digital assessment.

 To address this serious issue ATIA believes the following 4 urgent action items must occur:

 - Ensure test security does not take priority over access to AT and accommodations;

 - Ensure AT is interoperable, as required by ESSA;